MAST: Model-Agnostic Sparsified Training: Experiments

-\paragraph{Final test accuracies distributions.} In the subsequent experiment displayed in Figure \ref{fig:test_acc_box}, we compare the test accuracy of sparsified solutions for standard (ERM) problem \eqref{eq:main} and introduced MAST formulation \eqref{eq:pretrained_compressed_problem}.
-Visualization is performed using \href{https://seaborn.pydata.org/archive/0.11/generated/seaborn.boxplot.html#seaborn.boxplot}{boxplot} method from Seaborn (version 0.11.0) library \citep{Waskom2021} with default parameters.
-For ERM, we find the exact (up to machine precision) optimum with $\mathsf{GD}$, subsequently used for the accuracy evaluation.
-For the MAST optimization problem, we use an approximate solution obtained by running $\mathsf{DSGD}$ on train data with a fixed budget of 2000 iterations for constant step size selected according to Theorem \eqref{thm:str_conv}.
-The model for each sparsification level is determined based on the peak validation performance achieved after a certain number of iterations.
-After the ERM and MAST models ($x^T$) are obtained, we sample 1000 random sparsification sketches, apply them to model weights, and evaluate the test accuracy of sparsified solutions ($\mS x^T$).
+In Figure \ref{fig:test_acc_box}, we compare the test accuracy of sparsified solutions for the standard (ERM) problem \eqref{eq:main} and introduced MAST formulation \eqref{eq:pretrained_compressed_problem}.
+Visualization is performed using the \href{https://seaborn.pydata.org/archive/0.11/generated/seaborn.boxplot.html#seaborn.boxplot}{boxplot} method from Seaborn (version 0.11.0) library \citep{Waskom2021} with default parameters.
+For ERM, we find the exact (up to machine precision) optimum, which is subsequently used for the accuracy evaluation.
+For the MAST optimization problem, we run $\mathsf{DSGD}$ with exact sketched gradient $\nabla \tf$ for every sparsity level.
+After the ERM and MAST models ($x^T$) are obtained, we apply partition sketches \eqref{eq:perm_sketch} to model weights and evaluate the test accuracy of the sparsified solutions ($\mS x^T$).

 Figure \ref{fig:test_acc_box} reveals that models obtained using the MAST approach exhibit greater robustness to random pruning compared to their ERM counterparts given the same sparsity.
-While ERM models show less accuracy variability, the MAST models' median test accuracies are markedly higher.
-Reducing the sparsity level (greater $q$) enhances the effectiveness of the MAST models more noticeably than for ERM.
-In some instances, the sparsified MAST models' accuracy surpasses that of the full ERM models, as indicated by the dotted line in the figure.
-These results are consistent across various levels of sparsification, with the exception of the most aggressive setting at $q=0.3$.
-Here, the ERM models demonstrate greater variability in performance, with a median accuracy slightly superior to that of the MAST models.
+Moreover, the ERM model suffers from greater accuracy variability, while the median test accuracies of the MAST models are markedly higher.
+Increasing the sparsity leads to the degradation of the performance of both approaches.

+\textbf{Neural network results.} Next we present a subset of our distributed deep learning results (full details are provided in Appendix \ref{apdx:nn_exp}).
+Our experimental setup closely follows that of \citet{liao2022on}, which is based on the ResNet-50 model \citep{he2016deep}.
+We study the Algorithm \ref{alg:distributed_GD} with Bernoulli sketches \eqref{eq:ind_sparse} and $p_i \equiv p$ for the standard (ERM) loss \eqref{eq:fin_sketch_sum} with $\mS_i \equiv \mI$.

+Figure \ref{fig:lr_p_main} illustrates the impact of sparsity level ($p$) and step size ($\gamma$) on the method's performance.
+Across all sparsity levels, we observe an optimal \say{sweet spot} ($\gamma=0.5$) for the step size, beyond which increasing $\gamma$ results in slower convergence.
+Crucially, a nuanced interplay of $\gamma$ with sparsity level exists.
+Namely, at $\gamma=1$, convergence slows down for $p=0.9$, while for $p=0.7$, performance degrades due to high variance, eventually being outperformed by a smaller step size.